Getting married at St Matthew’s

 If you don’t live in our parish, or have one of the qualifying connections outlined above, then the only legal basis on which you can get married at St Matthew’s is if you have regularly attended our Sunday services, (i.e. at least once a month), for at least 6 months.
 In that case you have also established a qualifying connection with us by being a ‘habitual worshipper’.

-If you would like to explore getting married at St Matthew’s further, the next thing to do is to attend a 10.30 am Sunday service.
+If you would like to explore getting married at St Matthew’s further, please do complete the form here.